 How can I minimize potential risks before a storm?

-One of the best things you can do is to make sure that your home is in good repair before storm.
+One of the best things you can do is to make sure that your home is in good repair before the storm.
 Ask yourself these questions:

 - How does my roof look?
 Are there any shingles missing or that seem to have popped up?
 You may want to consider installing hurricane straps, made out of galvanized metal, to help secure your roof to your walls.